 In the past week, I’ve read several studies that are scary to me… it’s the scary truth about what’s hurting our kids.
 We all know that what our kids hear becomes their inner voice, but it’s hard to control what they hear from others, isn’t it?

-CNN recently interviewed Dr. Jean Twenge, author of iGen and her interview worried me – because I saw the truth that I would be facing in just a few short years.
+CNN recently interviewed Dr. Jean Twenge, author of iGen and her interview worried me – because I saw the truth that I would be facing in just a few short years as my oldest son would enter high school and I would be parenting teens and elementary ages kids too.
 Dr. Twenge started doing research 25 years ago on generational differences, but when 2011 -2012 hit, she saw something that would scare her to the core.
-This is the year when those having iPhones went over the 50% mark.
+This is the year when everyone had video games and those having iPhones went over the 50% mark.

-The results of that should scare all of us.
+The results of that showed teen behavior that should scare all of us.

 - This was the year that more kids started to say that they felt “sad, hopeless, useless… that they couldn’t do anything right (depression).”